-Also known as Aujeszky’s disease or mad itch, pseudorabies, which means false rabies, is an acute and highly fatal viral disease caused by a herpes virus (Su-HV1).
+Pseudorabies (Aujeszky’s disease or mad itch) is an acute and highly fatal viral disease caused by a herpes virus (Su-HV1).

 Pigs (swine) are the natural reservoirs of the virus but other mammals including cows, sheep, goats, dogs, rats, cats etc., are susceptible to infection.
-Pseudorabies is seen most commonly in cats who live on or around farms due to their exposure to pigs.
+Pseudorabies occurs most often in cats who live on or around farms due to their exposure to pigs.